 How long does an Adderall Withdrawal last?

 Although there is no known or approved way to detox or flush out the Adderall from our body system, however, it lasts in our body for about 9-14 hours after the intake.
-And in our urine, it can stay up to a week or less.
+And in our tinkle, it can stay up to a week or less.
 The duration and longevity of the drug are determined by a wide range of factors such as the amount of dosage, body composition and etc.

 What are the two ways in getting rid of Adderall Withdrawal?